Gender and evaluation criteria

 The criteria and their role in the selection process are specified in the guidelines for the funding instruments available for the relevant call.

-In some programmes, gender aspects play a special role; additional information can be found in the relevant call guidelines.
+In some programmes, gender aspects play a special role and some programmes' criteria also encompass other diversity aspects.
+Additional information can be found in the relevant call guidelines.